 Questions we’re exploring

-2. What dramatic arts practices are useful, efficient, and sustainable for classroom teachers?
+2. Which arts practices can be integrated within the curriculum and are sustainable for classroom teachers?

 Olympic Hills Teacher and Teaching Artist

 We have been collaborating with a few elementary schools around Seattle to learn more about how teaching artists can work directly with educators to create a great dramatic experience for students.
 You can find out a bit more about our work with Olympic Hills in this short write-up.

 At Hilltop Elementary, we put on a program to compare the use of creative drama and story drama with this audience, and we found some interesting ways that drama can build creative liberty, while still helping teachers hit their own classroom goals.
 Read more!